esp-rs/book/src/writing-your-own-application/generate-project/index.md

     cargo install cargo-generate
     ```
 2. Generate a project based on one of the templates:
+    > 🚨 **Warning**: On Windows the complete path to your project must be no more than 10 characters.
     - `esp-template`:
         ```shell
         cargo generate esp-rs/esp-template